rollkit/docs/docs/rollkit-stack.md

 [Issue 631](https://github.com/celestiaorg/rollmint/issues/631)

-## RollKit Node Types
+## Rollkit Node Types

 ### Light node

-Light nodes are the main producer of transactions in the RollKit network.
+Light nodes are the main producer of transactions in the Rollkit network.
 They participate in gossiping of and fraud proofs.
 Light nodes may only request or store a subset of the state, just to ensure that they can execute rollback.